easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

 The LUMI software stack is implemented as an Lmod hierarchy with two levels.
 On top of it EasyBuild is used with a flat naming scheme (though we did consider a hierarchical one as well).

-The modules that load a specific version of the software stack are hand-written in LUA.
+The modules that load a specific version of the software stack are hand-written in Lua.
 The first level (a module called `LUMI`) is the version of the software stack, the second level (a module called `partition`) then choses the particular set of hardware to optimise for.
 The `LUMI` module will autoload the most suited `partition` module for the hardware,